siddhi-io/siddhi/docs/documentation/siddhi-5.x/config-guide-5.x.md

         # This is the period for each cleanup operation in seconds.
         scheduledCleanupPeriod: 86400

+  reporting:
+      # The JDBC Reporter configurations will be ignored if the Metrics JDBC Core feature is not available in runtime
+      jdbc:
+        - # The name for the JDBC Reporter
+          name: JDBC

+          # Enable JDBC Reporter
+          enabled: true

+          # Source of Metrics, which will be used to identify each metric in database -->
+          # Commented to use the hostname by default
+          # source: Carbon

+          # Alias referring to the Data Source configuration
+          dataSource: *JDBC01

+          # Polling Period in seconds.
+          # This is the period for polling metrics from the metric registry and updating the database with the values
+          pollingPeriod: 60
 ```
 | Parameter | Default Value | Description |
 | ------------- |-------------|-------------|